alekjoh/QS-Queue/README.md

 Requests library (pip install requests)\
 Something that can run Python code.

+## QSJoiner
+Command Line Interface for joining the QS queue.
+Has currently only 2 modes, namely adding and removing to/from queue.
+Has functionality for sending lots of requests to QS so that the user has good chances of getting first into the queue.

-## QSApp (early)
+## QSApp
-Simple GUI made in tkinter for easy interaction with QS.
-So far it can only choose a subject and load the queue into a listbox for a quick overview.
+Simple GUI made in Tkinter for easy interaction with QS.
+It has the most important functionalities from QSFokker.
+It's badly made (huge messy code), but it works and does the job pretty nicely.
+Makes it very easy to show the queue and add/remove students to/from the queue.